 Pressure Cooker Beef Rendang is a super simple 30 minute recipe that tastes like its been slow cooking for 8 hours, with perfectly tender, juicy, fall apart beef in rich aromatic curry sauce.
-This is a mild, light, creamy and dreamy curry to curl up on the couch with whilst watching you favourite movie, or, bust it out on your Date night for a hit of homemade healthy Indian.
+This is a mild, light, and creamy curry to curl up on the couch with whilst watching you favourite movie, or, bust it out on your Date night for a hit of homemade healthy Indian.

-The Best Cut Of Meat For Beef Rendang Pressure Cooker
+The Best Cut Of Meat To Use

 I tend to use a cut of meat that has little fat on it, like a sirloin steak that I can cut into chunky bite sized pieces.
 I generally don’t buy the pre cut/diced beef as this is more expensive, and when you buy it in whole steaks or slabs it can be easier to see the quality of what you’re buying.